seanpategan/TruthAI/README.md

-# TruthAI — News Article Political Bias Analyzer
+# TruthAI -- News Article Political Bias Analyzer

 <!-- Add a screenshot: save as screenshot.png in the project root -->
 <!-- ![TruthAI Screenshot](screenshot.png) -->

 Analyzes news articles for political bias using a fine-tuned BERT neural network.
-Paste text or provide a URL — the app scrapes the article and classifies it on a left-right political spectrum.
+Paste text or provide a URL the app reviews the article and classifies it on a left-right political spectrum.

 Works on **macOS**, **Windows**, and **Linux**.